duaneellissd/py-opencv-scripts/README.md

 ## Limitations

 Tested with Ubuntu 16.04 and nothing else

-Only with opencv-git-head, and OpenCV-3.3.0
+* Only with opencv-git-head, and OpenCV-3.3.0
-I have no need to make it work with other configurations.
+* I have no need to make it work with other configurations.

 ## What is this?

-It is a collection of scripts used to create working "OpenCV" workspace using Python.
+It is a collection of scripts used to create working "OpenCV" virtual environments using Python.
 It is greatly modeled, or flavored after Adrian Rosebrock's "PyImageSearch" work but with a few differences.

 a.
 I am not using his virtual machine - I'm using my linux box

 b.
 Adrian's instructions BUILDS & INSTALLS OpenCV into a standard place

+In contrast, I specify point the ```CMAKE_INSTALL_PREFIX``` at the virtual enviroment, thus OpenCV is installed into Virtual Environment and not a standard place.

-Instead, I make use of the Python Virtual Environment and install the OpenCV package into the Virtual Environment.
-Why?
-Because this lets me have multiple (N=many) versions of OpenCV at the same time that do not conflict with each other.
+Main reason: Why?
+Because this lets me have multiple (N=many) versions of OpenCV at the same time that do not conflict with each other, and quickly switch between different versions - for example Shell Window (A) - is for v3.3, but shell window (B) is for git-head (See conclusion for more details)

-In addition, Adrian's solutions generally install some Python things into the Python Virtual Environment.
-An example of this is Numpy, which Adrian installs via 'pip' - instead - I install this and other Python packages via 'apt-get install' or via "pip install" into the standard system wide locations.
+Secondary: In addition, Adrian's solutions (tutorials) generally install some Python things into the Python Virtual Environment.
+An example of this is Numpy, which Adrian installs via 'pip' - in contrast I install Numpy (and many other packages) via 'apt-get install' or via "pip install" but I install them into the standard system wide locations.
+Perhaps that is a dumb move - but it works for me.

 # Scripts are, and are used like this: